 Trinity practices a mutual, shared ministry between clergy and laity.
-Our priest serves part time, is primary liturgist, teacher, and pastor.
-The Administrator handles office details, scheduling, correspondence, record keeping.
-The 8 member Vestry takes responsibility for overseeing the parish finances, building maintenance and planning.
+The Reverend Sheila Seekins is our priest who serves 1/2 time as primary liturgist, teacher, and pastor.
+The 7 member Vestry takes responsibility for overseeing the parish finances, building maintenance and planning.
 Vestry meetings are held after worship on Sundays and are open to all.
 A pastoral team tends to the needs of both neighbors and members.
 The Joy Ensemble plans and leads music for worship.
-Lectors, Eucharistic Ministers and parish and guest preachers participate in leading worship.
+Lectors, Eucharistic Ministers and parish members and guest preachers participate in leading worship and preaching.

 We all encourage and support each other’s ministry daily in the world.